English Online Dictionary. What means bill? What does bill mean?

 - Synonyms: broadsheet, broadside, card, circular, flier, flyer, handbill, poster, posting, placard, notice, throwaway

-- A writing binding the signer or signers to pay a certain sum at a future day or on demand, with or without interest, as may be stated in the document; a bill of exchange.
+- A writing that binds the signer or signers to pay a certain sum at a future day or on demand, with or without interest, as may be stated in the document; a bill of exchange.
 In the United States, it is usually called a note, a note of hand, or a promissory note.

 - Synonyms: bank bill, banker's bill, bank note, banknote, Federal Reserve note, government note, greenback, note